 INS Nilgiri joins ENC, makes city of destiny her home port

-Visakhapatnam: INS Nilgiri, first of the indigenously built Project 17A stealth frigates, arrived in Visakhapatnam.
-She joins the Eastern Naval...
+INS Nilgiri, first of the indigenously built Project 17A stealth frigates, arrived in Visakhapatnam.